 There are many reasons why customers abandon your website, including:

-So how can you improve the conversion rate of your business by optimizing your checkout pages?
+So how can you improve your business's conversion rate by optimizing your checkout pages?
 Let's find out!

 1. Allow Guest Checkout

-While it may be tempting to have more registered users on board, it may overwhelm your new customers and even cause them to leave your site without making a purchase.
+While it may be tempting to add more registered users, this may overwhelm your new customers and even cause them to leave your site without making a purchase.

-Sure, you can encourage your customers to create an account in your store, but doing it after checkout can bring more value to the table.
+Sure, you can encourage your customers to create an account in your store, but doing it after checkout can add more value.

 Have a guest checkout option available on your website so that customers can quickly complete their transactions by just entering their home address, email ID, and contact details.